Brand Name: Valtrex

 Precautions and risks

-Before you buy Valtrex, tell your doctor if you have HIV/AIDS, a weak immune system, kidney disease (or if you are on dialysis), or if you have had a kidney or bone marrow transplant.
+Before you take Valtrex, tell your doctor if you have HIV/AIDS, a weak immune system, kidney disease (or if you are on dialysis), or if you have had a kidney or bone marrow transplant.

 Valtrex can be harmful to the kidneys, and these effects are increased when it is used together with other medicines that can harm the kidneys.
 Tell your doctor about all other medications you are using.
 You may need dose adjustments or special tests when taking certain medications together with Valtrex.